 The meeting in Finland was cancelled due to Corona Virus.
-The project is progressing well and C4FF is produced their 2nd quarterly report (1 February - 30 April).
+The project is progressing well and C4FF is produced their 2nd quarterly report (1 February - 30 April) and their 3rd report (1 May-31st July) on time.
+The 4th quarterly report (1 August-31st October) is due shortly.

-The meeting in the UK will no be a virtual on and will take place on 25th June 2020.
+The partner meeting in the UK took place virtually on 25th June 2020.
+Since the UK meeting there has been several virtual meetings on TEAMS.
+The last meeting took place on 14th September and another meeting has been planned for 14th October.
 More detials will be pulished in the next few days and reported in the next up-date of this news.